 Deputies Rabbitte and Mitchell mentioned the importance of data collection.
 Tusla is moving on in this regard with ICT systems being rolled out throughout the country.
 Deputies noted that there is still a challenge in this area and spoke about the importance of transparency and accessible information.
 We made the decision on the national roll-out for social workers, and they are trying to focus on their practice.
 It is not that they are not collecting data at a local level but we are waiting for the full roll-out of the other system in order that they can focus on practice instead of completing more paperwork.
 Deputies asked about what is on the website and also about the 2016 annual review that recently arrived into the Department.
 Most of the information from the annual review is already on the Tusla website.
 As we are waiting for the full system to be rolled out, I ask that if Deputies have any specific questions or concerns, they should contact me and we can follow through on them.
 Our hope is that the system will be more transparent when it is completed.

 Deputy Rabbitte referred to the movement to inter-agency co-operation between the Garda and Tusla.
 It is great to hear that the Deputy knows of a local and regional response in the form of the joint policing committees she mentioned.
 We still have a way to go in that regard.
 We are changing the cultures of two major agencies and institutions in order to ensure that they work together.
-There were concerns in resect of recruitment and retention and I addressed those, and other matters, in the House recently.
-The Deputies referred to creativity, which is required, and I spoke about the work force strategy currently being worked on very carefully.
+There were concerns in respect of recruitment and retention and I addressed those, and other matters, in the House recently.
+The Deputies referred to creativity, which is required, and I spoke about the workforce strategy currently being worked on very carefully.
 Particularly in the context of retention, some of the key issues for social workers include being able to manage caseloads, having good supervision and seeing administrative supports and information technology.
 Those specific issues are being worked on in the workforce development strategy.

 Deputy McGuinness raised the matter of insurance or indemnification.
 My understanding is that the individual cases will be underwritten by the State while my Department is sorting out the indemnity issue.
 It is working on that.
 The Secretary General of my Department has reassured the Irish Foster Care Association of this so if there is a difficulty or problem, there will be indemnification as cases come up.
 It is an interim solution and a longer-term solution is being worked on as we speak.
 All cases in foster care are currently being dealt with on an individual basis.
 There should not be any concern about this.
 My officials are working with other Departments to put in place that scheme.
 It is more complicated than initially anticipated.